smanouab/Sim.StableProc/README.md

  🌋 For more details, see :

- ## Solym M. Manou-Abi.
+ ## Solym M. Manou-Abi (2025) .
 Weak approximation for stable-driven stochastic differential equations.
-Preprint 2025

 # 📋 Description